 Fire Chief: Mike Richardson

-Decatur Municipal Airport, Located one mile north of town on Farm Road 730
+Decatur Municipal Airport, 351 Airport Road in Decatur (one mile north of town on Farm Road 730)

 Been in existence since 1914, making it the oldest airport in the state.
 It features a 4,202-foot by 60-foot runway with a 17,000-pound dual wheel weight-bearing capacity.
 The runway is accessible 24 hours a day.